chisumo2016/music-social-network/Laravel.md

     - Once is done ,we can test the application
     - Open login page and put email and password
     - Open network table and Application google chrome
+    - TEST PASSED
+password1234
+## Register user and store in Pinia
+    - The objectives of this topic is the same of above.
+    - Open the RegsiterView.vue file .
+        add the const errors = ref([])
+        add the rest of logic inside
+        add errors as well
+    - Test the application to see if the error is weoking
+    - Register the user via F1
+    - TEST PASSED
+    - Register is working.
+    - Add the location column to our user, so open an api netwok of laravel
+    - Add the those two fields in backend  and tested